Ben435/learning-hotwire/README.md

 Eg: edit attributes or values of specific elements.

 It makes _sense_, but I don't see how it doesn't get messy with any sort of scale.
-I guess it doesn't by not having any scale?
+I guess it doesn't by not having much scale?
+As you only need it for this weird edge case of logic, where you need a very complex component, so shouldn't need many of these for most apps.

+Eg: maybe just 1 for each "widget", eg: filtering a list of results, auto-complete search,

 #### Side note